Tropical Golf in Far North Queensland

 Cairns Golf Club

-cairnsgolfclub.com.au — Tee times, green fees, driving range, lessons, and clubhouse.
+cairnsgolfclub.com.au — Tee times, green fees, driving range, PGA lessons and clubhouse bistro.

 Half Moon Bay Golf Club

-halfmoonbaygolf.com.au — Coastal course at Yorkeys Knob, green fees, and facilities.
+halfmoonbaygolf.com.au — Coastal course at Yorkeys Knob, green fees, social events and facilities.

 Golfing Cairns

-golfingcairns.com.au — Regional golf packages, Golf Pass, and tailored multi-course itineraries for Tropical North Queensland.
+golfingcairns.com.au — Regional golf packages, the TNQ Golf Pass, and tailored multi-course itineraries.

 Weather Forecast

-Bureau of Meteorology — Cairns — Check conditions before your tee time.
+Bureau of Meteorology — Cairns — Local conditions and rainfall radar before your tee time.

 Destination Information

-Tourism Tropical North Queensland — Official regional tourism site.
+Tourism Tropical North Queensland — Official regional tourism site for Cairns and TNQ.

 Getting to Cairns